There are a number of changes that are being formalized for the upcoming season.

 - If a participant’s registration for this season is cancelled any time up through December 15, 2020, that participant’s deposit may be applied to registration for the 2021-2022 season with Skijammers.

-- Until after November 15, 2020, registration for this restructured season will be limited to participants already registered, with an advanced deposit.
+- After November 15, 2020, registration for this restructured season will be limited to participants already registered, with an advanced deposit.
 Thereafter registration will be reopened to the public.

 - To be completely within virus safety practices, total registration of all combined Skijammers divisions will be limited to 600 this season.
 When that number of fully registered participants occurs, registration for this season must be closed.